ibm-cloud-docs/power-iaas/modifying-instance.md

 ## Use cases
 {: #use-case-resize-vm}

-The different scenarios that you may face while requesting for resizing a {{site.data.keyword.powerSys_notm}} instance's memory and CPU are listed below.
+The different scenarios that you may face while requesting for resizing a {{site.data.keyword.powerSys_notm}} instance's memory are listed below.

 ### You request for resizing both memory and CPU fails
 {: #resize-mem-cpu-fail}